TotallyInformation/node-red-contrib-uibuilder/.github/issue_template.md

 ### Software and Package Versions

-> Node.JS, Node-RED and uibuilder back-end versions are listed in the Node-RED log on startup.
+> Node.JS, Node-RED and UIBUILDER back-end versions are listed in the Node-RED log on startup.
   `npm --version` shows the installed version of npm.
-  From your browser's developer console (F12), the uibuilder front-end version can be seen by issuing the command `uibuilder.get('version').
+  From your browser's developer console (F12), the UIBUILDER front-end version can be seen by issuing the command `uibuilder.get('version').
   Please include all 5.
 Node.JS needs to be at least 4 but realistically, anything less than 6 is unlikely to work.